codeenigma/ce-deploy/docs/roles/deploy_code.md

   # Specify any additional symlink to create, with src (target) and dest (link).
   # src: can be either absolute or relative to the dest (eg. '/var/my_data', '/home/deploy/simplesaml', '../../../myconfig')
   # dest: can only be relative to the root of your repository (eg. 'www/themes/myassets', 'var/cache')
-  # create: wether to create the target if it does not exists.
+  # create: whether to create the target if it does not exists.
   #  - src: '/home/{{ deploy_user }}//{{ project_name }}_{{ build_type }}/simplesaml'
   #    dest: 'vendor/simplesamlphp/simplesamlphp/config'
   #  - src: '/var/simplesaml/etc'